Accounts receivable: Bookkeeping

 On a company's balance sheet, accounts receivable are the money owed to that company by entities outside of the company.
-Account receivables are classified as current assets assuming that they are due within one calendar year or fiscal year.
+Accounts receivable are classified as current assets assuming that they are due within one calendar year or financial year.
 To record a journal entry for a sale on account, one must debit a receivable and credit a revenue account.
 When the customer pays off their accounts, one debits cash and credits the receivable in the journal entry.
 The ending balance on the trial balance sheet for accounts receivable is usually a debit.

 Business organizations that have become too large to perform such tasks by hand (or small ones that could but prefer not to do them by hand) will generally use accounting software on a computer to perform this task.

 Companies have two methods available to them for measuring the net value of accounts receivable, which is generally computed by subtracting the balance of an allowance account from the accounts receivable account.